Skip to content

 Superusers

-Superusers have access to an entire Metaport server.
-They are the only role with the ability to create Organisations, and create Owner users.
+Superusers have access to an entire Metaport server (Metaport CE only).
+They are the only role with the ability to create Organisations and other Owner users.

-Superusers can create additional superusers (sometimes known as "Admins").
+Superusers can create additional superusers (sometimes known as "Admins" - Metaport CE only).

 Warning